sanjaybh/aircode_api_shopping/docs/en/src/chatgpt/index.md

 aside: false
 ---

-# 5-Minute Hands-on Tutorial for Integrating ChatGPT with JavaScript
+# Quick Connect ChatGPT in JavaScript, 5-Minute Hands-on Guide

 Build a ChatGPT bot in just 5 minutes with this comprehensive tutorial. [简体中文版](https://docs-cn.aircode.io/chatgpt/)

 ## Choose a tutorial to enter, includes all source code, free hosting.